 Somebody stole it from your home.

-One student sits in a chair facing away from the rest of the students.
-As we sing the song (usually twice), I hand a rubber dog bone to a student, who hides it in his/her lap.
+One student plays the “Doggie” and sits in a chair facing away from the rest of the students.
+As the students sing the song (it might help to sing the first two phrases twice), the teacher (or another student) hands a dog bone* to a student, who hides it in their lap.
 All other students pretend to hide the bone also.
 Student in chair turns around and gets 3 guesses to figure out who has the bone.

-Recorder Notes EGA
+Recorder Notes E, G, A

 - Song with chords in 2 keys, 2 Orff Arrangements, Lesson ideas for Rhythm (long & short), Melody (mi, so | mi, so, la | pitch matching rubric), Student recorder copies (E,G,A)